Go-go dancing: In the 1970s and after

 During the 1970s discotheques became less popular and few nightclubs employed go-go dancers.
 Opportunities for go-go dancing work mainly continued at strip clubs where the audience was all male.
 Most of the strip clubs in the 1970s abandoned traditional burlesque striptease in favour of live sex shows and go-go dancing which was performed topless or naked.

 However, in the late 1970s, there was a nightclub at 128 West 45th Street (the same location where the Peppermint Lounge had been) in Manhattan, New York City, called G.G.
 Barnum's Room, patronized largely by transgender women, that had male go-go dancers who danced on trapezes above a net over the dance floor.

 In 1978, the Xenon night club in Manhattan became the first night club to provide go-go boxes for amateur go-go dancers to dance on.

-In the early 1980s go-go dancing again became popular in New York City clubs inspired by the music of Madonna.
-Madonna included go-go dancers in her MTV music videos.
-By the late 1980s, go-go dancing had spread once more to nightclubs throughout the Western world.

 During the 1980s go-go dancing continued in strip clubs and peep shows.
 Lawmakers in some jurisdictions passed regulations prohibiting nude dancing, requiring go-go dancers to wear pasties and a G-string.
 These laws were challenged under the First Amendment to the United States Constitution using the argument that naked go-go dancing qualifies as free speech.

 Musical styles such as techno, house music and trance music appeared during the 1990s as part of underground rave culture.
 As these styles became mainstream, an increase in the use of go-go dancing accompanied their rise in popularity.
 Dancers performing to these musical styles began to appear at music festivals and nightclubs to encourage the crowd to dance.
+In the 21st century professional go-go dancers, mostly female, are paid to dance at these events in elaborate, brightly coloured costumes.
+They are sometimes called performance art dancers.

 Today, go-go dancing has also found an outlet in mass media.
-Horrorpops, a Danish band, is known for featuring go-go dancers in their live performances and their music videos.
+HorrorPops, a Danish band, is known for featuring go-go dancers in their live performances and their music videos.
 The music video for "Horrorbeach" was dedicated entirely to the band's go-go dancers.
-Go-go dancers can be employed to enhance a band's performance, or a DJ's music mix.

 In Russia, in the 2013 elections the Civilian Power party put forward four female go-go dancers as candidates for deputies.

-American shows of the 1960s featured dancers that were highly trained, but many modern dancers are not always professional (for example some nightclubs in tourist areas in Magaluf or Ibiza).
-However there are many companies that supply professionally trained dancers to nightclubs for podium work around the world.

-Holidays and celebrations
+LGBTQ

+Many gay clubs had male go-go dancers, often called go-go boys, from 1965 to 1968, after which few gay clubs had go-go dancers.
+In the early 1980s New York's gay Anvil club featured go-go dancers and drag shows.
+By the 1990s go-go dancing was taking place in the city's lesbian bars and clubs and male go-go dancers had become fashionable again at gay clubs in big US cities.

-Currently, the City of West Hollywood celebrates the history and culture of go-go dancing by hosting an annual "Go-Go Boy Appreciation Day" that includes a street festival and competition.
+During the early 2010s, the City of West Hollywood celebrated the history and culture of go-go dancing by hosting an annual "Go-Go Boy Appreciation Day" that included a street festival and competition.
+The event also served to promote West Hollywood as a gay destination.